A MALL Geometry of Interaction Based on Indexed Linear Logic: GoI Interpretation

-Thus all the assoc-rets and the assoc-corets of $\Mean{\bm{x}}$ are written explicitly;
+Thus all the assoc-rets and assoc-corets of $\Mean{\bm{x}}$ are written explicitly;

+where $\mathfrak{r}$ is the set of all contracted $i$s and $r$ is the cardinality of $\mathfrak{r}$. \\ Equation(\ref{allnatasrcr}) is depicted in Figure \ref{figallnatasrcr}, in which the dotted squares are the scopes of the traces and the shifting of the scopes are naturalities of the $\rhd$s and the $\lhd$s;

 While inside the sole $\Mean{\bm{x}}$, the assoc-rets and the assoc-corets (written explicitly in (\ref{mutual})) do not interact with zero morphisms because the construction of $\Mean{\bm{x}}$ of Definition \ref{endopartia} is free from the zero morphisms.
-Remember that the zero morphisms live only in $\sigma_{\bm{x}}$ as subfactors (cf.(\ref{sigma})).
+Remember that the zero morphisms reside only in $\sigma_{\bm{x}}$ as subfactors (cf.(\ref{sigma})).
 However when they are put inside the context $\TR{ (\operatorname{Id} \otimes \sigma_{\bm{x}}) \Comp -}{U^{2m}}{U^{n}}{U^{n}}$ (written explicitly in (\ref{allnatasrcr})), they may interact with zero morphisms arising from $\sigma_{\bm{x}}$ via the feedback of the trace.
 That is, the trace in a monoidal category takes feedback into account, hence makes the zeros stemming from $\sigma_{\bm{x}}$ interact with the assoc-rets and the assoc-corets of $\Mean{\bm{x}}$.
 This yields a certain action $\epsilon_{\bm{x}}$ on the assoc-(co)rets of $\Mean{\bm{x}}$, as defined in Definition \ref{zeroret} below.
-We begin with \begin{definition} {\bf ( zero input (resp. output) of assoc-coret (resp. assoc-ret) w.r.t the interpretation $\sigma_{\bm{x}}$ of cuts )}